Enabling Exchange Scheduling in personal VMRs

 Prerequisites

-• There must be a user record that has an Email address configured with the user's Single Sign-on (SSO) email address (or alternatively, you must configure this feature to Allow new users, in which case the required record will be created by Pexip Infinity).
+- There must be a user record that has an Email address configured with the user's Single Sign-on (SSO) email address (or alternatively, you must configure this feature to Allow new users, in which case the required record is created by Pexip Infinity).

 Process flow - personal VMRs